tunjid/Tiler/docs/usecases/complex-tiling.md

 key preservation.

 # Key preservation
-In UIs, keys provide unique tokens to represent items in lists.
+In UIs, keys provide unique tokens to represent individual items in lists.
 This is necessary for scroll state preservation and animations.
 In a tiled paging pipeline where items change due to:

 * Placeholders being replaced
 * Items being sorted or reordered differently